 Frank J. Vecella ’54 died on February 13, 2016, in Miami, Florida.

-(The following was published in the Connecticut Post on February 7, 2016):
+(The following was published by Beyer Funeral Home on February 13, 2016):

 Frank Joseph Vecella, age 83, of Islamorada, FL, and Timonium, MD, passed away peacefully on February 13, 2016, in Miami, FL, after a brief battle with leukemia.